saxix/pdfcli/README.md

 pdfcli is a command line utility to work with pdf.

-It is able to split,join,reorder,extract pdf.
+It is able to split,join,reorder,extract text .

     $ pdf --help
     Usage: pdf [OPTIONS] COMMAND [ARGS]...